 Last weekend we were invited to experience the award-winning Round Robin tour of South Devon.
-This river boat, open top bus and steam train experience is a family and dog-friendly Devon attraction that takes you on a 20 mile round trip past some of the county’s most historic towns and villages.
+This river boat, open top bus and steam train experience run by Dartmouth Steam Railway is family and dog-friendly.
+It takes you on a 20 mile round trip past some of the county’s most historic towns and villages.

 A tour of South Devon